 Are You Cut Out To Be Self-Employed?

-However, I must admit that I jumped straight into self-employment without giving it much thought; and I had no idea what twists and turns it would bring.
+You see, I must admit that I jumped straight into self-employment without giving it much thought; and I had no idea what twists and turns it would bring.

 So this blog post, and the little 2 minute test, is for you if you want to jump into self-employment with your own home-based business.